NamanBhatia-12345/Secure-Social-Media-Using-Blockchain/README.md

 npm start

-#The react application will run on the local server i.e. localhost:3000 or http://localhost:3000
+#The application will run on the local server i.e. localhost:3000 or http://localhost:3000